 To plant seeds in the soil, follow the step below:

-Use a planting stick or any straight stick (ruler, yardstick), and place it on the location on the ground where you want to create a row.
+First, use a planting stick or any straight stick (ruler, yardstick), and place it on the ground where you want to create a row.

 Use the edge of a trowel or your fingers and draw a line along the edge of your stick.